Climate-based onion planting guide for Butte, Montana

 Typical days to maturity 95–110

-Gardeners usually start indoors around March 28 and plant outdoors from about May 23.
+Onions are usually started indoors around March 28 and planted outdoors during the normal local window of May 23 to June 6.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually a solid option in Butte, but this is still a crop where delays or slower varieties can narrow the margin noticeably.

-Butte usually gets into onion planting season slightly later than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Butte usually gets into the planting season for onions slightly later than many other Montana locations.

 Best local strategy: Stay close to the normal transplant window and avoid giving up time early in the season.